 Every week, I am told with absolute certainty about the effects of marriage and divorce on a Will.
 They are often wrong, but it must be true because “Dave down the pub” told them, which was confirmed by their sister-in-law, who was nearly an accountant 10 years ago.

 Many people don’t realise the effects getting married or divorced can have on your estate, whether you die with a Will or intestate (without a Will).
-For this article, the term marriage also includes Civil Partnership (CP), unless stated otherwise.
+For this article, marriage also includes Civil Partnership (CP) unless stated otherwise.

 Section 1 MARRIAGE